FREQUENTLY ASKED QUESTIONS

 Additionally, members agree to live by lifestyle standards that include the following:

-Impact began accepting applications for membership on November 1, 2019, for a Membership Start Date of January 1, 2020.
-After November 1, there is no limit on when you can apply.
-You will be able to choose which month you want your membership to begin.
+There is no limit on when you can apply.
+You can choose which month you want your membership to begin.

 NOTE: Applicants who are pregnant at the time of application are not eligible for membership.
 However, we invite you to apply after giving birth.